sentenial/developer-docs/pages/prodVerification/ver_launch.md

 ---
 ## Overview

-To initiate the Verification check, you first need to generate a Verification ID:
+To initiate an AIS Verification check, you first need to generate a Verification ID:

 1. Generate a server-to-server call to POST `/verifications`.
 1. Decide in your request whether you want to open the flow as a pop-up (`CHECKOUT` mode) or as a new window/tab (`REDIRECT` mode): set this via `integrationType`.